Giftedness testing In White Bear Lake, MN

 Step 1: Intake (1 to 2 hours)

-We will meet virtually so your psychologist can learn background information and current concerns.
+We begin with a virtual meeting to gather background information and understand current concerns.
+This session helps us develop a personalized assessment plan.
 There is nothing you need to do to prepare for the intake, just come as you are!
-We will use the information from the intake session to develop an individualized testing plan.

 Step 2: Testing (3 to 5 hours)